LIVESTREAMED: Good Morning Ghana on Metro TV

-Metro TV's 'Good Morning Ghana is live as discussions are held on today's major headlines.
+Metro TV's 'Good Morning Ghana' news analysis program is live as discussions are held on the day's major headlines.

-The major headline today is the exchanges between the Audit Service Board and the Auditor General Mr Daniel Yaw Domelevo who is supposed to resume work from leave today.
+The major topic for discussion today is the judgment from the 2020 Election Petition as delivered by the Supreme Court of Ghana.

-Mr Domelevo has however been asked by the Board not to resume duty as it has records proving that he passed his retirement age.
+The reaction of ex-president and petitioner John Dramani Mahama is also under discussion by panelists.
+The two guests are Nana Akomea of the NPP and the NDC’s Murtala Mohammed.

 Watch a Livestream of Good Morning Ghana below: